balancer/balancer-core/README.md

 The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.
 Bronze emphasizes code clarity for audit and verification, and does not attempt to optimize for gas.
-Bronze works directly with ERC20 tokens, inheriting all the warts associated with them.
+Bronze pools hold ERC20 tokens directly (deposits appear in `token.balanceOf(bpool)`), and also implement ERC20 directly to represent their pool share (`BPool is ERC20`).
 The relative weights of tokens in a Bronze pool *cannot be changed once the pool is public*.
 Balancer charges a per-pool exit fee for Bronze pools.

-The *❄️Silver Release* will bring a number of gas optimizations and architecture changes that will reduce transaction overhead.
+The *❄️ Silver Release* will bring a number of gas optimizations and architecture changes that will reduce transaction overhead.
 Many features that require wrapper contracts for Bronze will be possible directly in Silver pools in a cheaper and standardized way.
 Balancer will charge a per-vault "unwrap" fee for Silver pools (in other words, an exit fee for the whole system).

-The *☀️Golden Release* will introduce a curious new liquidity mechanism to the market.
+The *☀️ Golden Release* will introduce a curious new liquidity mechanism to the market.

 ## Installing